Special Weather Statement issued for Scott by NWS - News Break

 Special Weather Statement issued for Scott by NWS

-Effective: 2021-07-09 22:00:00 CDT Expires: 2021-07-09 23:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-09 19:00:00 CDT Expires: 2021-07-09 18:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with these storms.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Scott SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN SCOTT COUNTY UNTIL 1115 PM CDT At 1036 PM CDT, Doppler radar was tracking a strong thunderstorm 9 miles west of Scott State Lake, moving east at 20 mph.
-Penny size hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Locations impacted include Scott City and Scott State Lake.
-A Severe Thunderstorm Watch remains in effect until 200 AM CDT for west central Kansas.alerts.weather.gov
+These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+To report severe weather, contact your nearest law enforcement agency.
+They will relay your report to the National Weather Service office in Paducah.
+Target Area: Scott SIGNIFICANT WEATHER ADVISORY FOR CENTRAL SCOTT COUNTY UNTIL 645 PM CDT At 617 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from Benton to near Hay-Wood City.
+Movement was east at 25 mph.
+Half inch hail and winds in excess of 40 mph will be possible with these storms.
+Locations impacted include Sikeston, Miner, Benton, Morley, Blodgett, Diehlstadt, Commerce and Lambert.alerts.weather.gov

 Comments / 0